-The TLV320AlC3105 provides a phase-locked loop (PLL) that allows flexibility in the clock generation for the ADC and DAC sample rates.
-The Clocks tab contains the controls that can be used to configure the TLV320AlC3105 for operation with a wide range of master clocks.
-See the Audio Clock Generation Processing figure in the TLV320AlC3105 data sheet for further details of selecting the correct clock settings.
+The TLV320AlC3101 provides a phase-locked loop (PL.) that allows flexibility in the clock generation for the ADC and DAC sample rates.
+The Clocks tab contains the controls that can be used to configure the TLV320AlC3101 for operation with a wide range of master clocks.
+See the Audio Clock Generation Processing illustration in the TLV320AlC3101 data sheet (SLAS520) for further details on selecting the correct clock settings.

-For use with the PC software and the USB-MODEVM, the clock settings must be set a certain way.
+For use with the PC software and the USB-MODEVM Interface Board, the clock settings must be set a certain way.
 If the settings are changed from the default settings which allow operation from the USB-MODEVM clock reference, the EVM settings can be restored automatically by pushing the Load EVM Clock Settings button at the bottom of this tab.
 Note that changing any of the clock settings from the values loaded when this button is pushed may result in the EVM not working properly with the PC software or USB interface.
-If an external audio bus is used (audio not driven over the USB bus), then settings may be changed to any valid combination.
+If an external audio bus is used (audio not driven over the USB bus), then settings can be changed to any valid combination.
 See Figure 8.

-4.7.1 Configuring the Codec Clocks and Fsref Calculation
+4.7.1 Configuring Codec Clocks and Fsref Calculation

 The codec clock source is chosen by the CODEC_CLK Source control.
-When this control is set to CLKDIV_OUT, the PLL is not used; when set to PLLDIV_OUT, the PLL is used to generate the clocks.
+When this control is set to CLKDIV_OUT, the PL. is not used; when set to PLLDIV_OUT, the PL. is used to generate the clocks.

-Note: Per the TLV320AIC3105 data sheet, the codec should be configured to allow the value of Fsref to fall between the values of 39 kHz to 53 kHz.
+Note: Per the TLV320AlC3101 data sheet (SLAS520), the codec should be configured to allow the value of Fsref to fall between 39 kHz and 53 kHz.

-4.7.1.1 Use Without PLL
+4.7.1.1 Use Without PL.

-Setting up the TLV320AlC3105 for clocking without using the PLL permits the lowest power consumption by the codec.
-The CLKDIV_IN source can be selected as either MCLK or BCLK; the default is MCLK.
-The CLKDIV_IN frequency is then entered into the CLKDIV_IN box, in megahertz (MHz).
+Setting up the TLV320AlC3101 for clocking without using the PL. permits the lowest power consumption by the codec.
+The CLKDIV_IN source can be selected as either MCLK, GPIO2, or BCLK; the default is MCLK.
+The CLKDIV_IN frequency then is entered into the CLKDIV_IN box, in megahertz (MHz).
 The default value shown, 11.2896 MHz, is the frequency used on the USB-MODEVM board.
-This value is then divided by the value of Q, which can be set from 2 to 17; the resulting CLKDIV_OUT frequency is shown in the indicator next to the Q control.
-The result frequency is shown as the Actual Fsref.
+This value is divided by the value of Q, which can be set from 2 to 17; the resulting CLKDIV_OUT frequency is shown in the indicator next to the Q control.
+The resultant frequency is shown as the Actual Fsref.

-4.7.1.2 Use With PLL
+4.7.1.2 Use With PL.

-When PLLDIV_OUT is selected as the codec clock source, the PLL is used.
-The PLL clock source is chosen using the PLLCLK_IN control, and may be set to either MCLK or BCLK.
-The PLLCLK_IN frequency is then entered into the PLLCLK_IN Source box.
+When PLLDIV_OUT is selected as the codec clock source, the PL. is used.
+The PL. clock source is chosen using the PLLCLK_IN control, and may be set to either MCLK, GPIO2, or BCLK.
+The PLLCLK_IN frequency then is entered into the PLLCLK_IN Source box.

-The PLL_OUT and PLLDIV_OUT indicators show the resulting PLL output frequencies with the values set for the P, K, and R parameters of the PLL.
-See the TLV320AIC3105 data sheet for an explanation of these parameters.
+The PLL_OUT and PLLDIV_OUT indicators show the resulting PL. output frequencies with the values set for the P, K, and R parameters of the PL.
+See the TLV320AlC3101 data sheet (SLAS520) for an explanation of these parameters.
 The parameters can be set by clicking on the up/down arrows of the P, K, and R combo boxes, or they can be typed into these boxes.

-The values can also be calculated by the PC software.
-To use the PC software to find the ideal values of P, K, and R for a given PLL input frequency and desired Fsref:
+The values also can be calculated by the PC software.
+To use the PC software to find the ideal values of P, K, and R for a given PL. input frequency and desired Fsref: